 The city of Lévis is located on the southern shore of the St. Lawrence, opposite Quebec City.
 Founded in 1769 as a British redoubt, Lévis became in the 19C a center for timber exports to England and later, a shipbuilding center.
 Today it is noted for its port, wood-related industries, and as the birthplace and headquarters of the Desjardins cooperative savings and loan company.
 A ferry connects Lévis to Quebec City just across the river.

 Tourist attractions Lévis : Things to see and do

 Built between 1882 and 1884 in the Gothic Revival style, this small, white clap-board house was the home of Alphonse and Dorimène Desjardins for more than 40 years.
 The house was restored in 1982 by the Mouvement Desjardins as a tribute to its founde..

 Forming an irregular pentagon, the fort (1865-72) stands atop Pointe-Lévis, the highest point on the south shore of the St. Lawrence.
-It is the sole vestige of three such forts built to protect Quebec City from possible American attack after the thre..
+It is the sole vestige of three such forts built to protect Quebec City against possible American attacks in the wak..

-The ever-increasing number of European immigrants to Canada prompted the government to establish, in 1832, a quarantine station on Grosse-Île, one of 21 islands making up the Île-aux-Grues archipelago.
-In the station's first year of operation, some 5..
+In 1932, the ever-increasing number of European immigrants to Canada prompted the government to establish a quarantine station on Grosse-Île, one of 21 islands making up the Île-aux-Grues archipelago.
+In the station's first year of operation, some 50..